Jack Palance: City Slickers

-The audience loved the moment as host Crystal turned it into a running gag.
+The audience loved the moment and host Crystal turned it into a running gag.
 At various points in the broadcast, Crystal announced that Palance was "backstage on the StairMaster", had bungee-jumped off the Hollywood sign, had rendezvoused with the space shuttle in orbit, had fathered all the children in a production number, had been named People magazine's "Sexiest Man Alive", and had won the New York primary election.
 At the end of the broadcast Crystal said he wished he could be back next year, but "I've just been informed Jack Palance will be hosting."

 Years later, Crystal appeared on Inside the Actors Studio and fondly recalled that, after the Oscar ceremony, Palance approached him during the reception: "He stopped me and put his arms out and went, 'Billy Crystal, who thought it would be you?'
 It was his really funny way of saying thank you to a little New York Jewy guy who got him the Oscars."

 In 1993, during the opening of the Oscars, a spoof of that Oscar highlight featured Palance appearing to drag in an enormous Academy Award statuette with Crystal again hosting, riding on the rear end of it.
 Halfway across the stage, Palance dropped to the ground as if exhausted, but then performed several one-armed push-ups before regaining his feet and dragging the giant Oscar the rest of the way across the stage.

 He appeared in Cyborg 2 (1993); Cops & Robbersons (1994) with Chevy Chase; City Slickers II: The Legend of Curly's Gold (1994); and on TV in Buffalo Girls (1995).
 He also voiced Rothbart in the 1994 animated film The Swan Princess.

 Final years

 Palance's final films included Ebenezer (1998), a TV Western version of Charles Dickens's classic A Christmas Carol, with Palance as Scrooge; Treasure Island (1999); Sarah, Plain and Tall: Winter's End (2000); and Prancer Returns (2001).

 Palance, at the time chairman of the Hollywood Trident Foundation, walked out of a Russian Film Festival in Hollywood in 2004.
 After being introduced, Palance said, "I feel like I walked into the wrong room by mistake.
 I think that Russian film is interesting, but I have nothing to do with Russia or Russian film.
 My parents were born in Ukraine: I'm Ukrainian.
 I'm not Russian.
 So, excuse me, but I don't belong here.
 It's best if we leave."
 Palance was awarded the title of "People's Artist" by Vladimir Putin, president of Russia; however, Palance refused it.

 In 2001, Palance returned to the recording studio as a special guest on friend Laurie Z's album Heart of the Holidays to narrate the classic poem "The Night Before Christmas".
 In 2002, he starred in the television movie Living with the Dead opposite Ted Danson, Mary Steenburgen and Diane Ladd.
-In 2004, he starred in another television production, Back When We Were Grownups, opposite Blythe Danner; it was his final performance.
+In 2004, he starred in another television production, Back When We Were Grownups, once again directed by Ron Underwood, opposite Blythe Danner; it was his final performance.